o-ran-sc/o-du-l2/docs/api-docs.rst

       p.
 UL HARQ CRC Indication : MAC receives CRC Indication from PHY and forwards the decoded results to SCH as per Section 9.2.3.2.9 of the AAD Spec.

+      q.
+Scheduling Request Indication : MAC indicates to scheduler through this API when UE has to be scheduled for uplink grant as per Spec 9.2.3.2.17 of the AAD Spec.

    B. Scheduler to MAC

       a.
 Cell Configuration Response - Response to cell configuration request from MAC, as per Section 9.2.3.3.1 of the AAD Spec.